Student Employment at Goucher College provides students with opportunities in a variety

 Tips for Identifying Job/Internship Scams

-Research the company and job.
+- Research the company and job.
 Can you locate the company and does the job posting seem to fit?
-Is the contact information provided in the listing accurate to the main company information, especially the email url?
+Is the contact information provided in the listing accurate to the main company information?

-Examine whether the posting focuses only on the benefits, not the actual requirements.
+- The posting focuses only on the benefits, not the actual requirements

-Consult with the Career Education Office if the employer asks you to deposit a check for them once you are hired (if the check turns out to be fake or bounces, you may be responsible for items deposited into or cashed against your accounts) AND/OR the employer requires you to pay money up front or to use your bank account.
+- The employer asks you to deposit a check for them once you are hired (If the check turns out to be fake or bounces, you may be responsible for items deposited into or cashed against your accounts)

 How Do I Get Hired?